struxData/struxData.github.io/README.md

 ## Acknowledgement
 Yiming Lu, Yebowen Hu, Hassan Foroosh, Wei Jin, Fei Liu

-In main conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL'25), Albuquerque, US.
+In Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025), Main Conference

 ## Dataset